 The commencement of Durga Puja corresponds with the sixth day of Navratri festival.

 The festival of Durga Puja cannot be termed as a carnival of mere 5 days.
 It actually begins from the day of Mahalaya.
-To know more, let’s take a look at the dates of Durga Puja 2016 according to Hindu Calendar.

 To understand Durga Puja in detail, read the legends associated with it.